We have been awarded an ECO flag for the fifth time, making us one of the most sustainable schools in the country.

 L itter free zone

 Our first ‘Green Flag’ was awarded in April 2012.
 We were then re-accredited with this award in 2014.
-Since then we have been working hard to continue to develop our Eco work further and were recently thrilled to be awarded the Green Flag for the third time in a row!
+Since then we have been working hard to continue to develop our Eco work further and were recently thrilled to be awarded the Green Flag for the fifth time in a row!
+This is an amazing achievement and makes us one of the most sustainable schools in the country.

 Our work has included: